bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 3/Chapter_3_Part_5.md

     - 1x longsword (125gp)
     - 1x shortsword (100gp)
     - If sold together, these weapons are worth 600gp.
+  - The chain shirt is an armour of gleaming
   - The wardrobe has a simple lock that can be unlocked with a DC5 check:
     - Inside are an assortment of clean and pressed uniforms, leather boots.
     - A **darkweave cloak**